opendp/tumult-docs/public/analytics/v0.4/_sources/installation.rst.txt

 .. note::
     When using Java 11, Spark requires that Java be passed the ``-Dio.netty.tryReflectionSetAccessible=true`` option.
-    This can be achieved by adding that option to Spark's ``spark.driver.extraJavaOptions`` and ``spark.executor.extraJavaOptions`` configurations.
+    Analytics attempts to set these options automatically by running :py:func:`tmlt.core.utils.configuration.check_java11()` (from `Tumult Core <https://docs.tmlt.dev/core/latest/reference/tmlt/core/utils/configuration/index.html>`__).
+You can also use the configuration provided by :py:func:`tmlt.core.utils.configuration.get_java11_config()` when initializing Spark.

-    An example of how to set these values when initializing Spark is :ref:`included in the first tutorial <Java 11 configuration example>`.
+    An example of how to set these values manually when initializing Spark is :ref:`included in the first tutorial <Java 11 configuration example>`.
     Not doing this before making calls to Tumult Analytics will result in Spark raising ``java.lang.UnsupportedOperationException: sun.misc.Unsafe or java.nio.DirectByteBuffer.(long, int) not available`` when evaluating queries.

 Below are instructions for installing these prerequisites on several common platforms.